 Weight: 35 to 45 pounds

-Coat Color: Comes in cream, black, and gray color variations; black, glasses-shaped markings around their eyes
+Coat Color: Cream, black, and gray color combinations; black markings around the eyes

 Characteristics of the Keeshond